Vidyaa123/aws-bootcamp-cruddur-2023/journal/week0.md

 <br>

 ## My Notes
+Ephemeral Microblogging platform

+Investers - Cost/Budget

+Web Dev Group

+CTO

+iron triangle - Fast-cheap-good

+**Architecture:**

+**Requirements/Risks/Assumptions/Constraints**

+/requirements

+Common dictionary between all people

+requirements - project that must be achieved at the end

+it should be measurable

+feasible/monitorable/traceable/verifiable

+/risks

+that prevents the project from being successful

+single point of failure

+Late delivery

+/assumptions

+factors held as true for the planning and implementation phase

+example - budget is approved, enough network bandwidth

+/constraints

+policy or technical limitations for the project

+time/budget/vendor selection

+£0 using free tier/14-16 weeks/

+Initial **Conceptual design** - **HLD**

+understandable by business stakeholders -*napkin design*

+organises and defines concepts and rules

+**Logical design**

+defines how the system should be implemented

+Blueprint

+break large conceptual block to more logical blocks

+**physical design - LLD**

+representing the actual thing that is build

+down to individual description

+TOGAF - architecture framework

+maps closely to WAF

+C4 model for visualising software architecture
 ## Mandatory Challenges
 ### Recreate Conceptual Diagram in Lucid Chart or Napkin
 #### I recreated the conceptual diagram from the bootcamp using Lucid Chart.
 First time, using this tool and it was a breeze to work with.
 I am able to understand on a high level what are the features and services that we will be using and how they are connected.